MessaoudiLab/ATAC-Seq/Transcription_Factor_Footprinting/Centipede/readme.md

 cat PWM.meme
 ```
 example pathway: meme/libexec/meme-5.02/matrix2meme

+Upload the meme file to the cluster through cyberduck and you can now work exclusively in the cluster.

 ## Step 2: Find Putative TF binding Sites
 Prepare reference genome and atac-seq data files; reference genome should be .fa and data set should be compressed into .gz